[PRACTICE NOTE] Pharma’s Consumer Grade Imperative: Closing the Symmetry Gap

 Healthcare professionals live in two worlds that constantly inform one another.
 In one, they are clinicians, scientists, and decision makers navigating guidelines, safety data, and complex care pathways.
 In the other, they are human beings moving through environments that have been carefully designed to remove friction and reward attention.

 They stream a series on Netflix that is perfectly queued to their taste.
-They order groceries through Instacart or Ocado and watch in real time as it moves from store to doorstep.
+They order groceries through Instacart and watch in real time as it moves from store to doorstep.
 They check in for a long haul flight with Singapore Airlines in a few intuitive clicks and arrive at an airport experience that feels orchestrated rather than chaotic.
 They stay in hotels that remember their preferences, from room location to pillow type.
 They shop through digital wallets that make payment invisible, yet secure.

 These experiences do not sit in a separate mental drawer labeled “personal life.”
 They become the reference standard for what ease, personalization, and respect feel like.
 When these same individuals step into their roles as healthcare professionals, they bring those expectations with them.
 They may not articulate it, but they feel it when an experience with a pharmaceutical company falls short of that standard.